John Flynn (director): Assistant

 Flynn entered the film industry when Robert Wise hired him to do some research for a biopic of Robert Capa.
-The film never was made, but he got along with Wise who hired Flynn to work as his assistant on Odds Against Tomorrow.
+The film never was made, but he got along with Wise who hired Flynn to work as his assistant on Odds Against Tomorrow, and later as a script supervisor on West Side Story.

-Flynn subsequently worked as the script supervisor on West Side Story and as a second assistant director on Kid Galahad and Two for the Seesaw.
+Flynn subsequently worked as a second assistant director on Kid Galahad and Two for the Seesaw.
 He then worked as first assistant director on The Great Escape and second unit director on Kings of the Sun ("a bullshit script, a popcorn script", according to Flynn).
-This was directed by J. Lee Thompson who used Flynn again as an assistant director on What a Way to Go! and John Goldfarb, Please Come Home!.
+This was directed by J. Lee Thompson, who again used Flynn as an assistant director on What a Way to Go! and John Goldfarb, Please Come Home!.

 Film director

 In 1966, Wise set up a company to produce low-budget films that others would direct.
 He optioned Dennis Murphy's novel The Sergeant and hired Flynn to direct.
 The movie starred Rod Steiger.
+Though a critical and commercial disappointment on initial release, it has been noted in the years since for its frank depiction of queer themes.

 Flynn's next movie, The Jerusalem File was shot in Israel.
 It did not perform well at the box office.

 Following this, he directed the Donald E. Westlake adaptation The Outfit (1973), starring Robert Duvall and Joe Don Baker.
 It was both a critical and commercial success, and was praised by Westlake himself as the most faithful adaptation of his Parker novels.

 Flynn achieved a dedicated cult following with the 1977 gritty revenge thriller Rolling Thunder starring William Devane and Tommy Lee Jones.
 The film was highly controversial because of its violence.
 In a 1994 interview with Jon Stewart, filmmaker Quentin Tarantino cited Rolling Thunder as an influence and Flynn among his favorite directors.
 The film received praise for its action sequences, atmosphere, direction, music and cast performances; however, it was criticized for its pace and violent climax.
 In addition to its critical success, the film was also a box-office success with an estimated revenue of $130 million against its $5 million production budget.

 Flynn made a number of higher-profile films in the late 1980s, including the James Woods neo-noir Best Seller, the Sylvester Stallone prison drama Lock Up, and the Steven Seagal action film Out for Justice.

 In the early 1990s, Flynn directed two made-for-cable-TV films: the Dennis Hopper cop film Nails and the crime drama Scam.
 In 1994, he directed Brainscan, a sci-fi horror film about virtual reality, starring Edward Furlong and Frank Langella.
 His last film was the direct-to-video film Protection (2001), with Stephen Baldwin and Peter Gallagher.